olincollege/boba-blast/docs/index.md

 <img src="website-images/welcome.png" width = "70%" height = "70%" style="margin:20px 10px">

+The game opens up to a welcome screen, and the user can press any key to begin the game.

 <img src="website-images/gameplay.png" width = "70%" height = "70%" style="margin:20px 10px">